 What you learn may be more rewarding than you think: Just look at how Chris Trebatoski has doubled his law firm’s revenue, largely due to learnings he picked up at the Clio Cloud Conference.

 Whether you’re just starting out, or whether you’re a seasoned attorney, knowing what to charge can be difficult.
 As a solo, you can ask what others in your area are charging at bar association events, but you’ll also need to consider your business goals, your expenses, and the number of billable hours you expect to book.
 You need to charge what you’re worth to build a successful and profitable business.

-We’ve outlined a few thoughts on how to decide how much to charge here, but it’s also worth looking at hourly rate data from the 2017 Legal Trends Report, which used aggregated and anonymized data from 60,000 Clio users to give lawyers a clear look at market rates.
+We’ve outlined a few thoughts on how to decide how much to charge here, but it’s also worth looking at hourly rate data from the 2019 Legal Trends Report, which used aggregated and anonymized data from tens of thousands of legal professionals to give lawyers a clear look at market rates.